Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/Recovery_Potential.md

 Recovery potential is helpful for defining reasonable and realistic targets for restoration.
 Without an appraisal of actual potential to recover, unrealistic targets might be chosen (e.g. a historic analogue when boundary conditions have changed, or a reference reach inappropriate to the setting).

 ### Learning Outcomes
-The course [learning outcomes]() that this topic fulfills include:
+The course [learning outcomes]({{ site.baseurl }}/Syllabus/Learning_Outcomes.html#wats-5340---capstone-i) that this topic fulfills include:

-* Build a working *understanding* of the typical **process** through which restoration projects are conceived, proposed, planned, permitted and conceptually designed.
+1. Build a working *understanding* of the typical **process** through which restoration projects are conceived, proposed, planned, permitted and conceptually designed.
-* Objectively *evaluate* and *analyze* the scientific, political, economic and feasibility **tradeoffs of various approaches to restoration** in a specific project context and gain an appreciation of working with diverse stakeholders. *Synthesize* this analysis through a **planning process** that **prioritizes specific restoration and management actions** throughout a watershed.
+5. Objectively *evaluate* and *analyze* the scientific, political, economic and feasibility **tradeoffs of various approaches to restoration** in a specific project context and gain an appreciation of working with diverse stakeholders. *Synthesize* this analysis through a **planning process** that **prioritizes specific restoration and management actions** throughout a watershed.

 ------
 ## Resources

 ### Slides
-Forthcoming.
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTYm34HFTtc_XZkk7uH2Uq0IPTLVdkOtOpoCToHyjp8ja1hwKrZu97meOCNZoo1RXcwbR_3sT-imCKo/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Relevant or Cited Literature